Thursday, 21 August 2025

 The jesuit "Fr."
 Dun attempts to defend horror movies by calling the genre itself "conservative"

-Here, he is claiming the movies are conservative because they remind people that they are "small" (ie; there is something greater than themselves and their planet) but such doctrine is not unique to conservatism.
+He claims that the movies are conservative because they remind people that they are "small" (ie; there is something greater than themselves and their planet) but such doctrine is not unique to conservatism.
 The problem of calling something "conservative" is that this word is an umbrella term used to define people of radically different ideologies.
 Furthermore, even "leftists" can believe there is something greater than themselves, like new atheists for example.
 Have you never seen them talking about quantum?

 Furthermore, this idea can be found in some horror movies, but forgive me if I don't see the transcendental on a dude with a lame Halloween mask killing blonde girls.